Who am I?

 I grew up on Air Force bases around India, before going to Hindu College in Delhi University and then the Indian Institute of Management, Ahmedabad.

-I live in Chennai, India, with my son and an energetic golden retriever, Dexter.
+I live in Chennai, India, with my wife, two boys, and an energetic golden retriever, Dexter.

 What makes me write?